 A Guide to the Prague Klementium

-The only way to get into the Libraries, if you’re not a Czech scholar, is by a guided tour.
+The only way to get into the libraries, if you’re not a Czech scholar, is by a guided tour.
 These run about every hour and are worth every penny.
-When you enter through the small wooden doors, near the church, at the back of the building, you will see a small ticket booth with a surly employee sitting behind the glass.
-You purchase a ticket, which is in itself a work of art and waits for your tour guide to set your off on your journey throughout this gorgeous building.
+For tour times and hours visit their website.
+To find the tour group, you enter through a small set of wooden doors, near the church.
+Inside you will see a little ticket booth with a (usually) surly employee sitting behind the glass.
+After purchasing your ticket you waits for your tour guide to set you off on your journey throughout this gorgeous building.

-Wanting to make them feel at home and give them some sense of grandiose importance, the Emperor gifted them the building now known as the Klementinum as it was in a prime location, right across from the Charles GBride.
-In 1556, the development of the library began and in 1653 they had managed to build one of the greatest collections of books and literary material in Europe.
-When the entire library centre, it was the largest building in PRauge after the castle itself.
-Eventually, the Jesuits fell out with the Pope, and so in 1773 the library was given over to the people and became a part of the Charles University.
+Wanting to make them feel more at home and give them some sense of importance, the Emperor gifted them the building now known as the Klementinum.
+It had a prime location, right across from the Charles Bridge, and was a great gift for the order.
+In 1556, the development of the library began, and in 1653 they had managed to build one of the most significant collections of books and literary material in Europe.
+When the entire library was finished, it was the most massive building in Prague, after the Prague Castle.
+Eventually, the Jesuits fell out with the Pope, and so in 1773 the library was given over to the people of Prague and became a part of the Charles University.

-These works of art were created mostly by Jan Hiebl, a Czech artist not of much note, but whome made a significant impression on the people who visit this chapel.
-One of the most important things to look at while in here are the two organs, one of which that was actual played by Wolfgang Amadeus Mozart on his visits to the Klementinum.
+The first room that the guide will take you into is the Great Mirror Chapel.
+The architecture of the Klementinum varies from room to room as different parts of the building were built during different periods, but in essence, it is an excellent example of Baroque architecture.
+The Mirror Chapel was built in 1724 and features ornate frescoes, mirrors along the ceiling and intricate gilded stucco.
+The rust coloured walls and peach painted ceiling are a unique touch which makes the chamber seem to glow and makes the visitor feel warm and cozy.
+The faux marble columns along the walls each contains a beautifully framed work of art.
+These works of art were created mostly by Jan Hiebl, a Czech artist of not much note, but who made a significant impression on the people who visit this chapel.
+One of the most important things to look at while in here are the two organs, one of which that was played by Wolfgang Amadeus Mozart on his visits to the Klementinum.

-The corridor is covered in ornate stucco along the sides of the ceiling, within that containing frescoes of various scenes from prominent literary writings.
+The corridor is covered in ornate stucco along the ceiling, containing frescoes of various scenes from prominent literary writings.
 Like echoes of the past, leading you down towards your destination.

-Throughout the centre of the room are various globes, of different sizes, each on a historical diagram of the world and how the people of that time saw the various continents.
-There are also several sets of celestial globes.
-Celestial globes show the apparent positions of the stars in the sky.
-The collection consists mainly of theological books in many foreign languages.
-It also contains a Mozartiana, material about Tycho Brahe and Comenius, as well as historical examples of Czech literature.
-Some of the books in the collection are so rare and unique that they have been given to Google to scan and be preserved online for everyone to see.
+The bookshelves themselves are carved from stunning dark wood which shines even in the dim light.
+Some columns are carved into spirals, topped off with gold capitals.
+Above the tops of each bookshelf are golden frames with the names of prominent Jesuits inscribed.
+These Jesuits were the people who helped build this impressive library throughout the years.
+The books in the collection consist mainly of theological volumes in various foreign languages.
+It also contains a Mozartiana, a book about the life of Tycho Brahe and Comenius, as well as historical examples of famous Czech literature.
+Some of the books in the collection are so rare and unique that they have been given to Google to be digitally preserved online for everyone to see.

 For those brave enough, you can mount the final, very thin and rickety set of stairs to enter the bell tower.
-You must climb 172 steps to get to the top of the tower but once you're up there you have a stunning 360° view of Prague!
+You must climb up 172 steps to get to the top of the tower but once you're up there you have a stunning 360° view of Prague!